 Only by knowing from first hand experience what life is and what it means to live and not just survive can one understand this.
-"Survival is the name of the game," e.g. monopoly, game," e.g. monopoly, baggamon, chess, etc. "Living is not a game; it's being born, it's life, it's here!
+'Survival is the name of the game," e.g. monopoly, baggamon, chess, etc. "Living is not a game; it's being born, it's life, it's here!